Al Jazeera Journalism Review

 Femi7

 Once you are done with the project and you have carefully selected your final images, you need to provide context through your photo captions.
-The captions are an important element in constructive journalism - take your time to craft them appropriately.
-This is key and helps your audience to understand your work better.
+The captions are an important element in constructive journalism; take your time to craft them appropriately.
+This is key and helps your audience understand your work better.

-You don’t want to do an excellent piece of work which will go unseen because of a poorly thought out title.
+You don’t want to do an excellent piece of work that will go unseen because of a poorly thought-out title.

 On a final note, through doing this work, do not expect to become known as a great constructive photojournalist whose work eliminates decades of knotty representation of marginalised and vulnerable people across the world.
-However, with constant practice and training, and a perception about life’s challenges as being solution-embracing, you will contribute to making our world a better place to live in.
+However, with constant practice and training and a perception of life’s challenges as solution-embracing, you will contribute to making our world a better place to live in.

 More Articles